Craig Rundle: Albion College (coach)

 In January 1997, Rundle was hired as the head football coach at Albion College.
 In his first season at Albion, Rundle's team finished 6-3 but fell short of winning the MIAA championship.
 However, in 1998, Rundle's Albion finished 8-2, won the MIAA championship, and advanced to the NCAA Division III Playoffs.
 In his first nine seasons at Albion, Rundle compiled a record of 60-29, won four MIAA championship, and advanced twice to the NCAA Division III playoffs.

 In 2001, Albion won an MIAA championship with both of Rundle's sons playing on the team.
 His oldest son, Travis Rundle, was the team's quarterback and broke many of the school's all-time passing records.
 Travis held Albion records for the most pass attempts in a season (329 in 2001), most completions in a season (183 in 2001), and as of January 2017 holds the record for most passing touchdowns in a game (six against Olivet College in 2000).
 Rundle's younger son, Troy Rundle, also played tight end for the 2001 team.
 Both sons became first-team All-MIAA selections.

 Rundle retired at the end of the 2018 season with the most victories (122) of any coach in Albion history, 7 MIAA Championships and 5 NCAA appearances.

+In 2024, Rundle was inducted into the Albion Athletics Hall of Fame along with his sons, Travis and Troy.